keithyipkw/blog/content/posts/no_skip_smm.md

 To make non-parametric bootstraps compatible with the way we calculate the transition probabilities, we will simply throw away samples of levels starting with 97 to 99 lives this time.
 The levels limit the maximum life change.
 This condition is called [right censoring](https://en.wikipedia.org/wiki/Censoring_(statistics)).
 For example, consider a level that starts with 97 lives and ends with 99 lives.
 The life change is +2.
 When applying the life change to a level that starts with 1 life, we do not know if it should end with 3 or 4 lives.
 A more advanced way to calculate the transition probabilities is to incorporate all levels into a distribution, but it requires the usage of parametric bootstraps.
 I will leave it for a future article.

 It is unclear if any one of the bootstraps above will work.
-We will conduct a coverage study of the confidence intervals along the way.
+We will conduct a simluation study of the coverages of the confidence intervals along the way.
 Using the same resampling technique, we can empirically test the coverages of the confidence intervals.
 The sample becomes a population, and this time we resample it to simulate the original sampling process.
 For each resample, we use the bootstraps to calculate the confidence intervals.
 Because we know the population, and so does the true success rate, we can count the number of instances in which the confidence intervals cover the true success rate.
 As a result, we can compare the cover rate with the desired rate to determine if the bootstraps work.

-{{< figure src="/image/no_skip_smm/bootstrap_ci.png" srcset="/image/no_skip_smm/bootstrap_ci.png 1x, /image/no_skip_smm/bootstrap_ci_2x.png 2x" caption="An illustration of the procedure of the study of the confidence interval.
+{{< figure src="/image/no_skip_smm/bootstrap_ci.png" srcset="/image/no_skip_smm/bootstrap_ci.png 1x, /image/no_skip_smm/bootstrap_ci_2x.png 2x" caption="An illustration of the procedure of the study of the coverages.
 The sample acts as a population.
 It is resampled to mimic the original sampling process.
 A confidence interval is calculated using the bootstrap for each set of resamples.
 Counting the number of confidence intervals that cover the statistic of the sample gives the actual coverage.
 It should be within random variations of the nominal coverage." >}}

 # Data Collection